xurei/restgoose/docs/rest-lifecycle.md

 This is usually where the authentication check is done.

-### buildQuery
-This step is responsible of the creation of the MongoDB query using [mongoose](https://mongoosejs.com/).

-This step is typically used for pagination or filtering.

 ### fetch
 This step is the actual call to the database.
+It is responsible of the creation of the MongoDB query using [mongoose](https://mongoosejs.com/).

-It executes the query returned by the [buildQuery](#buildquery) step, or uses the default behaviour (see the [reference table](#reference-table) below).
+It executes the query returned by the `fetch` hook, or uses the default behaviour (see the [reference table](#reference-table) below).

-This step does not have a lifecycle hook.

 ### postFetch
 This step is responsible of any post-treatment that requires the fetched entity/entities.